jrspruitt/OpenLFConnect/doc/command_reference.md

         dftp_connect

     Connect to device for dftp session.
+    What version of DFTP it attempts to connect with depends on the device profile that has been loaded.

-    Will attempt to configure IPs as needed.
+Will attempt to configure IPs or mount points as needed.

 This could take a minute or so, if you just booted the device.

 **dftp_disconnect**